-After I stopped playing, the referee committee of my club LOHC (Leiden) encouraged me to do their Umpire+ training.
-That was a real challenge, not least because as a player I always thought I knew better.
-Maybe that was exactly the reason why they wanted me to experience the responsibility and difficulty of this task myself.
-And in the end, I really started to enjoy it.
-Eventually, I even became a referee for my club’s first men’s and women’s teams in their friendly matches, a nice honor.
-To this day, whenever I’m in the Netherlands, I still referee for my former team in the veteran ‘Hoofdklasse’.
+After I stopped playing, the umpire committee of my club LOHC (Leiden) encouraged me to follow their training to become an umpire+.
+It was quite a challenge, not least because I was the kind of player who always thought he knew better.
+Perhaps that was exactly why they wanted me to experience the responsibility and difficulty of the role.
+And in the end, I really grew to enjoy it.
+Eventually, I even became the umpire for the first men’s and women’s teams of my club in their friendly matches: a nice honour.
+To this day, whenever I am in the Netherlands, I still umpire my former team in the veterans ‘hoofdklasse’.
 I still enjoy it.
-And I’m convinced: joy is something that whistling should always bring.
-But we all know that this is not always the case.
-There is a big challenge for Swiss Hockey: we have to get back to the point where it feels good to pick up the whistle.
-Several things are crucial for this: respect and recognition, quantity and quality.
+And I believe enjoyment is what umpiring should always bring.
+But we all know that this is not always the reality.
+As Swiss Hockey, we face a major challenge: we must reach a point were picking up the whistle feels good again.
+For that, several things are essential: respect and acknowledgement, quantity, and quality.

-Let’s start with respect.
-There is clearly room for improvement here.
-At the Indoor Final4, I experienced a fantastic, loud and enthusiastic atmosphere, but also a large number of negative reactions to refereeing decisions.
-That irritated me.
-That’s not how we should treat each other.
-What struck me most was that hardly anyone corrected this behavior: parents towards their children, partners towards each other, coaches towards players and vice versa or club officials towards everyone present.
-Even on the sidelines, parents are not always the best role models for our youngsters.
-In my President’s Corner in May, I will be writing specifically about us parents, so stay tuned.
+Let me start with respect.
+There is clearly room for improvement.
+At the Indoor Final‑4, I witnessed a fantastic, loud, enthusiastic crowd, but also a disturbing large number of negative reactions to umpiring decisions.
+It made me and others very uncomfortable.
+This is not how we should interact with one another.
+What struck me most was the absence of people correcting this behaviour: parents towards their children, spouses towards each other, coaches towards players and vice versa, or club officials towards anyone present.

-And finally: quality.
-We referees should always strive to improve.
-We already receive honest feedback, learn from each other, attend training sessions and analyze match situations.
-But there is room for improvement here too.
-Together, the board, office and referee commission, we will develop a plan to (re)introduce these elements in a structured way.
+And last but not least: quality.
+As umpires, we should always strive to improve.
+Umpires already receive honest feedback, learn from each other, follow training, and review cases.
+But here too, there is room for improvement.
+Together, the board, the office, and the umpire committee, we will develop a plan to (re)implement these elements in a structured way.

 Best regards,